 Some jobs make no difference to the world at all.
 You’ll go to work, do what you’re paid for, and come home again without much of a feeling of accomplishment or that you’ve done something important.
 This is not entirely negative.
 Sometimes, these kinds of jobs are exactly what people need – they want to collect a paycheck, and they do what needs to be done to get it so they can enjoy their lives.
 However, for others, they want to make a difference in the world.
 They want to be vital.

 Nursing will give you that opportunity.
 Nurses do so much more than give medication and dress wounds (although that is certainly part of their remit); they help patients in a variety of different ways.
 As a nurse, you will see people in their worst states.
 They will be scared and vulnerable.
 They might even be aggressive (often because they are scared).
 You’ll see them in ways they probably would never want or allow anyone else to see them, even their closest family members.
-As well as this, you will need to be empathetic and compassionate; you’ll have to give them advice and counseling and listen to what they need to say.
+As well as this, you will need to be empathetic and compassionate.
+You’ll have to give them advice and counseling and listen to what they need to say.
 This listening could even make a difference in their treatment, so it is crucial.
 However, you can also give them good news and celebrate that good news.
 You’ll become someone the patient can trust, and you’ll make their day – and their health – better.

 As you can see, nurses make a difference.
 They can turn the worst experience of someone’s life into one that has a positive side to it.
 Since being more positive has been shown in numerous studies to impact recovery times, this is much more important than you might initially think.
 It’s an excellent reason to consider becoming a nurse.